-• Committee members must be in compliance with the online Keenan training on "Cultural Competence & Racial Bias".
+Committee members must be in compliance with the online Keenan implicit bias training.

-Ist committee meeting
+1st committee meeting

 - Committee Member Training Video

 - Sign Confidentiality/COI Statement

 - Discussion Items: future committee meeting dates; ground rules (i.e., interview question edits/changes, what to do if a committee member or candidate is running late, time for each interview, amount of time in between interviews, etc.)

 - Review Job Duties and Qualifications listed on the Job Announcement

 - Develop Interview Questions